 - Monster: A very large hand.

-- Nuts: The best potential hand one can have at the moment.
+- Nuts: The best potential hand one can have according to the board.

 - Offsuit: When you have pocket cards of different suits.